|

 Overview

-The Ramsey McCluskey Family Foundation is a small private foundation started in
+The Ramsey McCluskey Family Foundation is a small private foundation started by Meg Ramsey in

-1999 and dedicated to the support of projects in education and the arts.
+1999 and dedicated to the support of projects in arts education and general education.

-may range from $2,000 to $10,000.
-Beginning in 2010, the Foundation also awards three Trilogy Grants each year.
-These grants are three-year grants of $7500 per year.
+may by up to $7500.
+Trilogy Grants are three-year grants of $7500 per year.
 Grants are generally given for specific

 projects or programs that can show measurable results.
 Grants are usually

-NOT given for general operating expenses, endowments, or building funds.
+NOT given for general operating expenses, endowments, sponsorship of performances, or building funds.

 Areas of Interest